Hacker3331/HackerHub-Games/README.md

 > Doors Auto Walk A-1000 (The Rooms) (Not On Loader Script) [Link : https://raw.githubusercontent.com/Hacker3331/HackerHub-Games/main/Games/Doors%20(The%20Rooms%20A-1000).lua]

 ## Hacker Admin Information Update
-> New "Version "6" (Admin Commands) [Completed, fixed bug and update come soon!
+> Current Version = "6"

-> New CMD "emotegui" [Use emote on roblox tottally free and no need robux!]
+> New CMD "shiftmb/shiftlockmobile" [It can able you to shiftlock in mobile device!]